Great Barrier Reef

 Of particular concern is wetlands - which have decreased by over 50 per cent since European settlement.
 The Great Barrier Reef Coastal Wetlands Protection Program is developing measures for the long term conservation and management of priority wetlands.

 Coral.
-Image courtesy of the Department of Sustainability, Environment, Water, Population and Communities.
+Image courtesy of the Department of the Environment.

 Corals make up the various reefs and cays.
 These are the basis for the great variety of sea and animal life in the Reef.
 Coral consists of individual coral polyps – tiny live creatures which join together to form colonies.
 Each polyp lives inside a shell of aragonite, a type of calcium carbonate which is the hard shell we recognise as coral.
 The polyps join together to create forests of coloured coral in interesting fan, antler, brain and plate shapes.